ibpsa/project1/meetings/2016-10-24-gensim/thursday/FMU.md

 Search the `Buildings` library for the model `HeaterCooler_T`, which can be used for this purpose (after changing the `Medium` model).
-Alternatively, you can create your own input/output container using the `ReplaceableTwoPort` block.
+Alternatively, you can create your own input/output container using the `ReplaceableTwoPort` block for the latest development version of `Buildings`, or `TwoPortComponent` for `Buildings`, version 3.0.

 Next, proceed as follows:

 1. Export the heater as an FMU.
 1. Delete the heater from the system model, and import the FMU.
-1. Connect the FMU to the system model using the `Inlet` and `Outlet` models.
+1. Connect the FMU to the system model using the `Inlet` and `Outlet` models if you are using the latest development version of `Buildings`, or using `InletAdaptor` and `OutletAdaptor` if you are using version 3.0 of `Buildings`.